 9. Yellow Dock

 The Cherokee Indians have historically used this herb in cooking, as it boasts vitamins and minerals from its long roots that form deep underground.
-The leaves of yellow dock contain iron and can be used as a laxative, and the crushed roots mixed with warm water provides antiseptic properties.
+But it has other uses, too.
+For one, the leaves of yellow dock contain iron, and Native Americans used it as a laxative.
+Also, the crushed roots mixed with warm water provides antiseptic properties.

-Sumac (the non-poisonous kind) has antioxidants that promote healing.
-The berries are rich in Vitamin C and can be made into a beverage, while tea from sumac leaves can be used to reduce fevers.
+Yep, there is a non-poisonous sumac, and the Native Americans found it beneficial.
+For example, sumac has antioxidants that promote healing.
+The berries, while rich in Vitamin C, make a delicious drink, and tea made from sumac leaves can reduce fevers.
 Crushed sumac leaves can even be made into an ointment to provide relief from a skin rash.
+Well, in Nature you will often find the antidote growing close to the poison, so it should be no surprise that you can use sumac for a skin rash!